qntm/base131072/README.md

 	bbbcccccccc111111
 	bbcccccccc1111111

 and then encode as normal using our 2<sup>17</sup>-bit repertoire.
-On decoding, we get a series of 8-bit values, the last of which will be incomplete, like so:
+On decoding, we get a series of 8-bit values, the last of which will be incomplete apart from those padding bits, like so:

 	1_______
 	11______